Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 💡 **Keep both terminals visible**: Run the API in one terminal and keep it visible while developing.
 Error messages appear immediately when something breaks.

+💡 **Get JWT from T3 App Template**: To test the authenticated endpoints, you need a JWT.
+The easiest way to get it is to run the T3 App Template locally, connect and authenticate with a CIP-30 wallet, then check the browser console for your JWT.
+It is logged as a clear string.

 💡 **Use the Swagger UI**: It's the fastest way to test endpoints without writing frontend code.
-Great for exploring the API structure.
+If something on the front-end is broken, check the Swagger first.

 💡 **Watch for type changes**: When you modify API types, rebuild with `npm run build` in the andamio-db-api directory.
 The frontend will immediately have access to updated types.
+You may need to restart the db-api server.

 ## What You've Built